Particle acceleration and fast magnetic reconnection: Introduction

 \item What is the explanation of the effects produced by fast magnetic reconnection, which are primarily associated with magnetic helicity conservation and an energy transfer from the magnetic field to the plasma?

 \item Why does the Alfv\'en speed define the time scale during which the effects produced by fast magnetic reconnection occur?

 \end{enumerate}

-Reference \cite{Boozer:ideal-ev} addressed all four questions.
-Nevertheless, a more complete answer can be given on helicity conservation, Section \ref{sec:A.B cons}, and the energy transfer from the magnetic field to the plasma, Sections \ref{sec:A.B cons} to \ref{sec:dK_||/dt}.

-When exponentially small non-ideal effects give Alfv\'enic reconnection, as they can in three dimensions, a large energy transfer from the magnetic field to the plasma can occur through (a) the production and damping of shear Alfv\'en waves, Section \ref{sec:A.B cons} and Appendix \ref{sec:Alfven}, and (b) the interaction between the guiding center drift velocity and the perpendicular electric field.
+Helicity conservation is generally far less limiting in the energy loss from the magnetic configurations that arise in space and astrophysical plasmas than in tokamaks.
+Nevertheless, the energy transfer in a fast magnetic reconnection occurs under the constraint of a quasi-ideal process, $\mathcal{E}_{ni}\rightarrow0.$ Under this constraint, a large energy transfer from the magnetic field to the plasma can occur through (a) the production and damping of shear Alfv\'en waves, Section \ref{sec:A.B cons} and Appendix \ref{sec:Alfven}, and (b) the interaction between the guiding center drift velocity and the perpendicular electric field.
 This interaction can increase the parallel kinetic energy $K_{||}=\frac{1}{2}mv_{||}^2$ of individual particles in two ways.
-(1) A coefficient $\nu_K$, Equation (\ref{nu_K}), can exponentiate $K_{||}$.
+(1) A coefficient $\nu_K$, Equation (\ref{nu_K def}), can exponentiate $K_{||}$.
 (2) An effective parallel electric field $\mathcal{E}_{||}$, Equation (\ref{eff.E-field}), can accelerate particles in a way that is analogous to a true parallel electric field $E_{||}$ even when $\mathcal{E}_{ni}\rightarrow0$.
 The energization associated with $\nu_K$ appears to be the more important.
+Both $\nu_K$ and $\mathcal{E}_{||}$ are non-zero in an ideal evolution, $\mathcal{E}_{ni}=0$, but their magnitudes depend on the rate at which the magnetic field is evolving, and that rate is typically much larger during a period in which fast magnetic reconnection is occurring.